the Adams County Nature Society presents the

 Celebrating birds and bird‐watching in Adams County, Ohio since 2004.

-The next Adams County Bird Symposium will take place the first Saturday in March 2026.
+The next Adams County Bird Symposium will take place the first Saturday on March 7, 2026.
 Registration for the symposium will open in late Fall and will remain open until the event is full.
-This event will be hosted by the Adams County Nature Society, Inc.
+This year, the event will be hosted by the Adams County Nature Society, Inc. Please note: Once open, registration is first-come, first-served – be sure to sign up early, as the symposium typically sells out within a few weeks every year.
+Subscribe to join our email list for first updates!

 The registration fee includes:

-- Access to all speaker presentations throughout the 1 day event
+- Access to all vendors and speaker presentations throughout the one day event

 - An optional guided birding hike to Adams Lake